renpy/renpy/sphinx/source/config.rst

     This must be set with either the define statement, or in a python early block.
-In either case, this will be run before any other code, and so it should be set to a string, not an expression.
+In either case, this will be run before any other statement, and so it should be set to a string, not an expression.

-    This must be set in a python early block, so that persistent information can be loaded before init code is run.

-    Code that needs to know the save directory should read :var:`config.savedir` instead of this variable.
+    To locate the save directory, read :var:`config.savedir` instead of this variable.

 .. var:: config.version = ""